 The group works in four main areas, called domains, that include elevating the voice of members who are experts in the Individuals with Disabilities Education Act; creating and providing resources and professional development to NEA members; strengthening and establishing new partnerships with disability organizations; and dispelling the monolithic perceptions of individuals with disabilities.

 “I educate everyone. ...
 There’s no such thing as he’s your student, not mine.
 We need to work as teams to come up with different ideas to help students.” - Robin Szymanski, special education resource teacher.

 Cadre members are grounded in the realities of what happens in classrooms across the country, which helps them create timely and relevant trainings and resources—as well as provide a more accurate picture of what educators need to support their students when they’re, say, called to the White House.

 Arway shares, “The number of resources, partnerships, and information the cadre has helped develop and present is key in helping educators and members know their rights, such as if they’re eligible for ADA (American with Disabilities Act) services, and what to do if a student in their class is presenting with a disability.”

 And these resources and trainings are available for NEA members.
-For more information on the NEA IDEA Cadre, email NEA’s Center for Education Policy and Practice at [email protected].
+For more information on the NEA IDEA Cadre, email NEA’s Education Policy & Implementation Center at [email protected].